Estelle90/ChurnAnalysisProject/README.md

 ## 💡 Business Recommendations

-- Prioritize month-to-month customers with targeted retention campaigns.
+- Prioritise month-to-month customers with targeted retention campaigns.
 - Improve support experiences for customers showing early signs of churn.
 - Focus retention efforts on the 55–66 age segment.
 - Monitor payment delays and billing-related issues more closely.